BCDevOps/devops-requests/.github/ISSUE_TEMPLATE/keycloak_realm_request.md

   - Project set name:  (please provide the namespace name in the form of a 6 character alphanumeric code followed by the environment, like so: a1b2c3-prod.)
   - Namespace ID:

-* For existing KeyCloak realm update only
+* For existing Keycloak realm update only
   - Realm ID:
   - Identity Provider to Add
     - [ ] BCeID